insin/nwb/docs/Configuration.md

 Each [Webpack loader](https://webpack.github.io/docs/loaders.html) configured by default has a unique id you can use to customise it.

-To customise a loader, add a prop to the `loaders` object matching its id and pass a configuration object.
+To customise a loader, add a prop to the `loaders` object matching its id with a configuration object.

 Refer to each loader's documentation for configuration options which can be set via `query`.